If you itemize deductions on your federal tax return, you may be able to claim a deduction for the personal property taxes you've paid.

 Filing personal property tax returns

-Each state will have its own specific form you must fill out to report your personal property tax.
+Each state, or even each local jurisdiction such as a county, will have its own specific form you must fill out to report your personal property tax.

 For example, in Duval County, the jurisdiction requires you to report all property on its tax form and provide the fair market value and cost of each item.
 When reporting values, the county provides tables that you can use to estimate value based on the age and useful life of the property.
 Many jurisdictions will exempt a certain amount of your property from the tax each year.